HPCIDemo/Salesforce.com/Readme.md

 - In the "Administration" panel on the left go to "Develop" > "Sites".
 - On the right click "New".
 - Enter site details, for the "Active Site Home Page" select "HostedPCIDemo" page.
+- Go to "Sites".
+Click on the "Site Label".
+- Click on "Public Access Settings" .
+Scroll down, under "Enabled Visualforce Page Access" section click on "Edit".
+Select "HostedPCIMsg" from the left list, click "Add" > "Save".

 #Contacts
 [HostedPCI Inc.]( http://www.hostedpci.com/) sales@hostedpci.com 1-866-850-3608.